 - (d) Change houses shall be well ventilated and lighted, and shall be provided with sufficient appliances for drying wet clothes.
-Provision shall be made for warming the change houses in cold weather and for keeping clean and working clothes separate. - (e) Change houses constructed after the publication of this regulation in the Gazette or reconstructed to comply with the direction of the Minister to provide for the administration of Aluminium Therapy shall be divided into two separate sections, one for clean clothes and one for working clothes.
+Provision shall be made for drying wet clothes.
+Provision shall be made for warming the change houses in cold weather and for keeping clean and working clothes separate. - (e) Change houses constructed after the publication of Amended by this regulation in the Gazette or reconstructed to G.G. comply with the direction of the Minister to provide p.
+1983. this regulation in the Gazette or reconstructed to comply with the direction of the Minister to provide for the administration of Aluminium Therapy shall be devided into two separate sections, one for clean clothes and one for working clothes.
 The provisions of subclause (a) of this regulation shall apply to each such section.
 No person shall place working clothes in the section set apart for clean clothes. - (f) (i) Every man using the change house shall, at the end of each week, remove his dirty clothes therefrom and bring back clean ones on his return to work.
 Any clothing left unremoved at the end of the week shall be burned.
-This shall not apply to safety helmets, belts or boots, which may be left as directed by the manager; - (ii) change houses shall be cleaned out at least once a fortnight or more frequently if so instructed by the inspector, but the floors must be washed daily. - (g) Underground change rooms shall be as near the haulage Amended by shaft as, in the opinion of the inspector of mines, it p.
-1082. is reasonably practicable to have them. - (h) In any underground change house erected after the Amended by publication of this regulation in the Gazette, provision G.G.
-11/6/54, p.
-1082. shall be made for the protection of the men from the inclemency of the weather when travelling between the shaft and the change room. - (i) Change houses shall be so constructed as to be free from draughts and the entry doors shall be provided with sufficient screening to break the wind when such doors are open.
+This shall not apply to safety helmets, belts or boots, which may be left as directed by the manager; - (ii) change houses shall be cleaned out at least once a fortnight or more frequently if so instructed by the inspector, but the floors must be washed daily. - (g) Underground change rooms shall be as near the haulage shaft as, in the opinion of the inspector of mines, it is reasonably practicable to have them.

+Amended by G.G.

+G.G.

+p.
+1082.

+- (h) In any underground change house erected after the Amende publication of this regulation in the Gazette, provision G.G.
+11/6/54, shall be made for the protection of the men from the inclemency of the weather when travelling between the shaft and the change room.

+- (i) Change houses shall be so constructed as to be free from draughts and the entry doors shall be provided with sufficient screening to break the wind when such doors are open.